 Learn directly from the experiences of deaf people, with insights and strategies based on research findings and real-world examples.
 Courses are ideally suited for sign language interpreters and many others who work with deaf people.

-Foundations of Effective Accommodations (0.2 PS CEUs): The cornerstone of serving deaf people in a variety of settings.
+Foundations of Effective Accommodations (0.2 GS CEUs): The cornerstone of serving deaf people in a variety of settings.

-Test Equity (Up to 0.5 PS CEUs): Essential for access in education and government.
+Test Equity (Up to 0.5 GS CEUs): Essential for access in education and government.

 Attitudes and Biases as Barriers for Deaf People (0.3 PS PPO CEU): A deep dive into marginalization, identity, and privilege.